serverpod/serverpod_docs/docs/05-concepts/05-database/05-crud.md

 # CRUD

-To interact with the database you need a [session](/concepts/sessions) object as this object holds the connection to the database.
-All CRUD operations are accessible via the session object, but generated the models will also contain all database operations.
-All the methods can be found under the static field `db` or via the session object under the field `dbNext`.
+To interact with the database you need a [session](../sessions) object as this object holds the connection to the database.
+All CRUD operations are accessible via the session object and the generated models.
+The methods can be found under the static field `db` in models or via the session object under the field `dbNext`.

+The recommended way to interact with the database is via the generated models.

-In the following example we will use this model:
+For the following examples we will use this model:

 ```yaml
 class: Company